1 Git and GitHub Tools for Collaboration

 As before, the instructors will first demonstrate this sequence.
 Then participants will pair off and work through this in the exercise that follows.

-1. Both pull to sync to the Owner’s “git_collab_” repository
+- Both pull to sync to the Owner’s

-2. Owner edits line 1 of README and commits - but does not pull or push
+- Owner edits the content in the Quarto document under the section titled “Merge Conflict: Owner Resolves” and commits - but does not pull or push

 Both repos are back in sync.
 The commit history now shows the conflict branch and the merge. 😅